Style guide: Check up on WashU editorial standards

 The style manual helps us independently develop communications that collectively build the university's reputation.

-The Washington University in St. Louis style manual is used by University Marketing and Communications and the Office of Medical Public Affairs for writing standards.
+The Washington University in St. Louis style manual is used by University Marketing and Communications and the WashU Medicine Marketing & Communications for writing standards.
 The manual helps us establish consistency throughout communications with the university’s audiences.

 When writing and editing text for your website, follow this hierarchy:

 - Washington University style